yuzhanhan/personal-website/index.md

 > When something is important enough, you do it even if the odds are not in your favor. -->

 ### About
-Zhanhan Yu is a 3rd-year PH.D student in Economics at Syracuse University
+Zhanhan Yu is a 4th-year PH.D student in Economics at Syracuse University

 ### Working in Progress

+Painkiller Can be the Killer?
+The Effect of Recreational Marijuana Legalization on Work Safety

+The Effect of Dirty Air on Work Safety: Evidence from Bounds and the Imperfect IV

 Air Quality, Productivity, and Work Safety